Natalie Tran: Television and film

 From 2010 to 2011, Tran worked as a Sydney correspondent for The Project's The Whip segment.
 She made her debut film appearance in the 2013 romantic comedy film Goddess as Helen.
 From 2017 to 2018, she appeared as a series regular on the sketch comedy show The Slot.
 She appeared in all three seasons of the FX series Mr Inbetween in the recurring role of Jacinta, the ex-wife of the protagonist, Ray, played by series creator Scott Ryan.
 She appeared as a guest in the pilot episode of the sketch comedy series Kinne Tonight in August 2018.
 In 2020, she returned to the show during its second season as a recurring guest.

+Tran was a correspondent and writer for The Weekly with Charlie Pickering in 2021.
+She made a guest appearance on the Netflix series Heartbreak High in 2022 and had voice roles as Lulu Liu and Kevin's neighbour in the Michael Cusack-helmed animated sitcom Koala Man.
+She began cohosting the cooking competition television series The Great Australian Bake Off with comedian Cal Wilson, who died in October 2023, in its seventh season, which premiered in June 2023.
+Wilson and Tran replaced the show's previous hosts, Claire Hooper and Mel Buttle.

 Other endeavors

 Six months after returning home from her Lonely Planet trip in 2011, Tran co-launched a travel app for the Australian Department of Foreign Affairs and Trade with the country's former Foreign Minister Kevin Rudd.
+By September 2016, she and her partner filmed corporate events for work.

 Public image

 Tran has frequently been referred to in the media as the "Australian Queen of YouTube".
 She has appeared on multiple lists of the best Australian YouTubers.
 The Daily Telegraph called her "one of Australia’s original success stories on YouTube".
 Wired placed Tran on their list of "The Top 10 Geeks from Downunder".
 In 2011, Tran was included in The Sydney Morning Herald's annual list of Sydney's 100 most influential people.
 In 2014, Tran was listed on NewMediaRockstars's list of their top 100 YouTube channels.
 Digital Trends named her video "Indoor Plant Serial Killer" as one of the funniest YouTube videos of all time in 2020.
+In 2016, Sam Gutelle of Tubefilter called Tran "one of the original innovators of a video format that is now widespread in the YouTube community".

 Personal life

 Tran became vegetarian in 2015, and later became vegan.
-In 2011, she began dating Rowan Jones, a producer who she met during her time on The Project.
+In 2011, she began dating Rowan Jones, a producer whom she met during her time on The Project.
 As of 2015, the two work together as freelance videographers.
 She is an atheist.

 After not having posted any videos since December 2016, Tran stated in 2019 that she isolated herself and stopped posting YouTube videos due to anxiety from her obsessive–compulsive disorder.